rajeshmondal18/FoF-Halo-finder/README.md

 It will create the executable 'fof_main'
 _____________________________________

-Please acknowledge these papers Mondal et al. 2015 (http://adsabs.harvard.edu/abs/2015MNRAS.449L..41M), if you are using the code.
+Please acknowledge Mondal et al. 2015 (http://adsabs.harvard.edu/abs/2015MNRAS.449L..41M), if you are using the code.